ChristianR839/BroMagnumBot/README.md

       4a.
 The console output is viewable in the 'Console Out' text area.
 There is no option for input.

-          • When the following message appears, the bot has successfully connected to the Discord servers:
+          When the following message appears, the bot has successfully connected to the Discord servers:
-            `[JDA MainWS-ReadThread] INFO JDA - Finished Loading!`
+            [JDA MainWS-ReadThread] INFO JDA - Finished Loading!

       4b.
 There are two buttons on the bottom right of the window.

-          • 'Restart - Will disconnect the bot from the Discord servers and reconnect it automatically.
+          Restart - Will disconnect the bot from the Discord servers and reconnect it automatically.

-          • 'Close' - Will disconnect the bot from the Discord servers and close the application.
+          Close - Will disconnect the bot from the Discord servers and close the application.

       4c.
 There is a list of commands on the bottom left of the window that can be used in a direct message (on Discord) with this bot.

-          • '!ping' - Will ping the bot and return its response time.
+          !ping - Will ping the bot and return its response time.

-          • '!restart_bro' - Will restart the bot remotely, without the need to use the application.
+          !restart_bro - Will restart the bot remotely, without the need to use the application.

 5. Any action that closes the application will disconnect the bot from the Discord servers.